RavensbourneWebMedia/Web-development-workshop/sessions/week-11.md

 #### How do we access them?

-When we want to access a particular value in an array, we access it by referencing its **index** in the array, which represents its *position* in the list.
+To access a particular value in an array, we use its **index**, which represents its *position* in the array.

-The first index in an array is `0`, so if we want to access the first element in an array, we specify the name of the array variable, then `0` in square brackets
+The first index in an array is `0`, so if we want to access the first element in an array, we specify the name of the array variable, then `0` in *square brackets*

 ```js
 var animals = ["antelope", "zebra", "cat", "dog"];